xxc3nsoredxx/xxc3nsoredxx/yubikey_linux_2fa/README.md

 A rather sticky situation indeed.
 Leave a spare root login open (such as in a TTY) when messing around with PAM.

+See also: [Gentoo Wiki page][yubikey gentoo wiki] where I wrote up a more detailed set of instructions up to this point.

 ## Root logged in?
 Yubikey removed?
 LOCK!
 Since my goal with this is to make a more secure root user, pulling out the Yubikey while root is logged in should instantly lock the machine.
 Both when directly through login or through `su(1)`.